In the Community

 Foundations and other funders need to care because it impacts their own outcomes and their value as funders.

+Even government needs to care – and it does.
 Government is concerned about whether the investment that is made through direct grants and also through tax incentives is worth the “loss” of these monies in funding government itself as well as other priorities.

+It is time that the nonprofit sector takes seriously the concept of measuring impact.
 Many funders, like the Community Foundation of the Lowcountry, are becoming more concerned about grant applicants having considered true expected outcomes in the application process, and then reporting back to us about how well they did in reaching their goals at the end of the grant.
 We realize that not every project we fund will be successful.
 But we believe that the learnings gained by the grantee in how to improve their programs and gained by the Community Foundation in how to continue to refine and advance our grantmaking are well worth the effort.

+So what?
 An educated approach to giving makes living generously much more effective and impactful, more lives improved, and a better community for all.